 An intervention is educational instruction, practice, strategy, curriculum or program.
 (US Department of Education)

-The Kentucky Core Academic Standards help ensure that all students throughout Kentucky are provided with common content, have opportunities to learn at high levels, learn how to solve problems and think creatively.
-The KCAS outline the minimum content standards required for all students before graduating from Kentucky public high schools.
+The Kentucky Academic Standards help ensure that all students throughout Kentucky are provided with common content, have opportunities to learn at high levels, learn how to solve problems and think creatively.
+The KAS outline the minimum content standards required for all students before graduating from Kentucky public high schools.